 - In Final Fantasy XI, kiting is broken up into normal kiting, where healers can be attacked if the kiters don't keep the mob's attention, and "super-kiting," where due to how the game's enmity system works, a kiter can be healed infinitely without having to do anything other than run.
 For obvious reasons, the latter doesn't work against many bosses.

 - Heck, just about any MMORPG that has ranged attackers as characters will have them doing this when playing solo, as they're usually quite squishy and won't last long in a serious melee.
-It's especially common with archers, who are typically not allowed to outdamage the mages despite being a DPS class and usually end up as a support class as a result.
+It's especially common with archers, who are typically not allowed to outdamage the mages despite being a DPS class but have the advantage of attacking on the move.

 - This is practically a required tactic when doing high level missions in EVE Online, especially when going it alone.
 Turns out fighting off four dozen battleships, twice as many battlecruisers, and a handful of spider Frigates in your one single Battleship is a bit much.